AironDev/adminmodule/docs/customization/action-buttons.md

 ![](../.gitbook/assets/action_buttons.jpg)

 You can add your own buttons very easily.
-First we will create an Action-class which extends Voyagers AbstractAction in app/Actions/MyAction.php
+First we will create an Action-class which extends AdminModules AbstractAction in app/Actions/MyAction.php

 ```php
 <?php